vincelemke99/Data-Mining-Project/README.md

 ##### Reminder

 The Google Drive only has 15 GB of FREE storage space.
-The upload function in the script can be used to upload files to the drive.
+The upload function in the script can be used to NEW upload files to the drive.